LucyHeath/ChamPeakx/README.md

 * Also refactoring the dashboard components to be used by the profile page. hence keeping the layout consistent.

 ## Key Learnings
-* I have learnt to break components down and i'm much more aware of making components that could be reused if they appear in the code more thank once.
+* I have learnt to break components down and i'm much more aware of making components that could be reused if they appear in the code more than once.

 ## Known Bugs or Errors